noteed/hadley/README.md

 Hadley itself is also packaged as a Docker image.
 The Dockerfile context is `images/hadley`.
 See the `run-image.sh` script to see how to use it.
-To build the image, it is easier to use the provided `Makefile` as some files must be generated ant copied to the context.
+To build the image, it is easier to use the provided `Makefile` as some files must be generated and copied to the context.

 ## Halcyon